BattGenie/battetl/README.md

 ### Requirements

+Based on processing approximately 1,500,000 rows and 12 columns with Pandas, BattETL requires a minimum of 600MB of RAM.

+#### Software Requirements

-BattETL requires Python 3.9 or 3.10.
-The specific package requirements are detailed in the `requirements.txt` file.
+- Python 3.9 or 3.10
+- The required packages are listed in the `requirements.txt` file

+#### Hardware Requirements

+- CPU: 2 GHz or higher
+- RAM: 4GB or higher
+- Disk Space: At least 1.6 GB of free space is recommended to accommodate the 600MB of required RAM, as well as additional space for installation and storing data.
+The exact amount of disk space required will depend on the size of the data being processed and the resulting intermediate results.

 ### Installation Instructions